Marinmuseum: Collections

 In June, 2014, a new section of the museum opened where visitors can view the very first submarine of the Swedish navy, HMS Hajen, as well as its far more modern sister in arms, HMS Neptun, which can be viewed not only from the outside but also from the inside.

+Four warships are docked outside the museum as museum ships.
+The minesweeper, HSwMS Bremon, the fast attack craft, HSwMS Vastervik, the torpedo boat, HSwMS T-38, and the sail training ship HSwMS Jarramas.